jim-xie-cn/Research-Deepfake/README.md

 # 🔁 Reproduce Paper's Results

 All experimental data of this paper is available in https://huggingface.co/datasets/jim-xie-cn/Research-Deepfake.
+The provided dataset already includes preprocessed images and extracted features used in the paper, enabling direct reproduction without running the full pipeline.

 To reproduce the results reported in the paper follow steps: